jhuckaby/confsync-satellite/README.md

 ## upload_errors

 Set this to `true` to have ConfSync Satellite automatically upload all errors to a unique S3 key.
 The S3 file will be in an `errors/` subdirectory, and be named using the server's hostname.
 Using this you can quickly see if any of your servers encountered errors installing your files.
+It defaults to `true`.

+## upload_receipts

+Set this to `true` to have ConfSync Satellite automatically upload a "receipt" for each file installation or upgrade.
+The receipt is a small JSON document that lives in a special location in S3.
+The idea is that ConfSync can display a deployment's progress, or show proof that a file revision was successfully deployed to all servers.
+It defaults to `true`.

+The receipt files will live in the following S3 location: `receipts/FILE_ID/REVISION/HOSTNAME-TIMESTAMP.json`.
+The contents are the same as the [web hook payloads](#web_hook).

+## receipt_uptime_grace_sec

+To reduce noise in autoscale or edge environments, the uploading of receipt files is skipped unless the server's uptime is beyond a threshold, the default being 6 minutes.
+This prevents noise by new servers coming online and performing their first sync.
+Adjust this to your liking, or set it to `0` to disable the grace period, and upload all receipts regardless.

 ## Storage